andrewpfunk/serverless-tutorial/README.md

 const app = new Controller(new Model(), new View());
 ~~~

-- Edit script.js and wrap that line with the following additional lines:
+- Edit script.js and replace that line with the following lines:

 ~~~
 async function setTodos() {